LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 3: Launching LPhy Studio.</figcaption>
 </figure>

-Alternatively, you can launch LPhy Studio from the terminal.
-The command line is introduced in the section [Linux](#linux)

 LPhy example scripts are in the `examples` and `tutorials` subdirectory, and libraries are in the `lib` subdirectory of your LPhy install location.